Yoav666s/dnd-wiki/collections/_classes/nornfeld/wizard/delirium.md

 # Resilience of the Mind
 Starting at 10th level, you have resistance to psychic damage, and you have advantage on saving throws against being charmed or frightened.

 # Slippery Slope
-Starting at 14th level, when you cast a spell from the Tome of Delirium that forces the target to make a saving throw, you can impose disadvantage on that saving throw for one target.
+Starting at 14th level, when you cast a spell from the Tome of Fey Secrets that forces the target to make a saving throw, you can impose disadvantage on that saving throw for one target.

 You can use this feature a number of times equal to your intelligence modifier, and you regain all expended uses when you finish a long rest.